 A symbol error is detected when an abnormal (invalid) symbol is detected in a message being received from the J1850 bus.
-The invalid symbol is set when a symbol error is detected.
+However, if the BDLC is transmitting when this happens, it will be treated as a loss of arbitration (\$14 in BSVR) rather than a transmitter error.
+The (\$1C) symbol invalid or the out-of-range flag is set when a symbol error is detected.
+Therefore, (\$1C) symbol invalid flag is stacked behind the (\$14) LOA flag during a transmission error process.
 (See 20.7.4 BDLC State Vector Register.)